spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Pack

 Spectro Cloud provides multiple integrations/technologies in a cluster profile for various system layers, such as OS, Kubernetes, storage, networking, monitoring, security, load balancers, etc. These integrations are provided in the form of Packs.
 A pack is a Spectro Cloud content package that describes an integration in the Kubernetes infrastructure stack ecosystem and contains relevant artifacts required to deploy and manage that integration.
-Spectro Cloud provides packs for core layers of the Kubernetes stack; Operating Systems, Kubernetes distributions, Networking and Storage as well as packs for add-on layers such as ELK Stack, Prometheus, Sysdig Falco etc.
+Spectro Cloud provides packs for core layers of the Kubernetes stack; Operating Systems, Kubernetes distributions, Networking and Storage as well as packs for add-on layers such as ELK Stack, Prometheus, Sysdig Falco, etc.

 # Public Pack Registry